 Partnerships for Sustainable Development

-The Minerals and Metals Policy of the Government of Canada fulfills important commitments the government made in Creating Opportunity, Mining Agenda and A Guide to Green Government.
+The Lands and Minerals Policy of the Government of Canada fulfills important commitments the government made in Creating Opportunity, Mining Agenda and A Guide to Green Government.
 The Policy affirms provincial jurisdiction over mining, delineates a role for the federal government in minerals and metals that is tied to other federal responsibilities, and commits the government to pursuing partnerships with stakeholders in addressing issues within its jurisdiction.

 The Policy was developed after an extensive consultation process involving representatives from federal departments and agencies, provincial and territorial mines ministries, industry, environmental groups, labour, and Aboriginal communities.
 As part of this process, Natural Resources Canada published an issues paper entitled “Sustainable Development and Minerals and Metals” in 1995.